Mayen007/Rock-Paper-Scissors/README.md

 - **📈 Real-Time Results**
   Immediate feedback after each move, including result display and score tracking.

+- **🌓 Dark/Light Theme**
+  Switch between dark and light modes for comfortable gameplay in any lighting condition.

 - **📱 Responsive UI**
   Designed to work well on both desktop and mobile devices.
 Shortcut keys tooltip is visible on larger screens only.